 Absent: Han, Kelly (non-voting), Rollerson, Tucker

-Financial Impact: Updates for this policy do not have any direct financial impact.
+Financial Impact: No financial impacts are anticipated.

-Workload Impact: The change in identifying scheduled office hours as distinct between instructional and non-instructional assignments could impact the number of office hours expected of a faculty member.
-Additionally, such changes could prompt departments to review their guidelines for office hours.
+Workload Impact: The Office of Student Conduct and Ethical Development will be required to update their documentation and forms to reflect updates in the policy and procedures.
+Faculty training materials may require updates related to policy updates.
+Members of the Academic Disqualification and Reinstatement Review Committee (ADRRC) may experience an increase in workload associated with hearing academic integrity cases.

 Legislative History: Rescinds S07-2

 At its meeting of November 2, 2015, the Academic Senate approved the following policy recommendation presented by Senator Kaufman for the Instruction and Student Affairs Committee.